vikkumra/vikkumra/projects/fail2ban-bruteforce-defence/README.md

 This confirmed the jail was up and working and rightly hadn't detected any attempts to login yet.

 ## Step 3: Simulating a brute-force attempt
-From Kali, I deliberately tried to SSH into the target using a fake username and wrong passwords, three times in a row:
+From Kali, I deliberately tried to SSH into the target using a fake username and wrong passwords, three times in a row.

 ![failed attempts](photo-2failedattempts)